Effects of radiative losses on the relativistic jets of high-mass microquasars: Detailed numerical methods

 \subsection{Numerical approximation of Bessel K functions}

-Eqn. \ref{eq:MaxJutt} and therefore Eqns. \ref{eq:syn} and \ref{eq:ic} use the modified Bessel function of the second kind (also called Bessel K function or Macdonald function), especially the ratio $K_3/K_2$.
-A Fortran 90 implementation of this function by \cite{moreau2005numerical} was ported to A-MaZe, but as both functions tends to zero at low temperature, a simple division of $K_3(\Theta^{-1})$ by $K_2(\Theta^{-1})$ caused underflows during calculations, pushing us to modify the method to derive the ratio directly.
-Fig. \ref{fig:K3ovK2} compares our Fortran method with the built-in Bessel K functions from the SciPy package and shows the stability of our method over the whole temperature range compared to a simple division.
+Equations \ref{eq:MaxJutt} and therefore Eqns. \ref{eq:syn} and \ref{eq:ic} use the modified Bessel function of the second kind (also called Bessel K function or Macdonald function), especially the ratio $K_3/K_2$.
+A Fortran 90 implementation of this function by \cite{moreau2005numerical} was ported to A-MaZe, but as both functions tend to zero at low temperature, a simple division of $K_3(\Theta^{-1})$ by $K_2(\Theta^{-1})$ caused underflows during calculations.
+We therefore modified the method to derive the ratio directly.
+Figure \ref{fig:K3ovK2} compares our Fortran method with the built-in Bessel K functions from the SciPy package and shows the stability of our method over the whole temperature range compared to a simple division.